 In a discovery with little immediate practical application, but huge potential to influence the future of pain research, scientists from Harvard University have successfully converted skin cells from mice and humans into neurons that can sense pain.

 These converted skin cells can also respond to pain and inflammation-causing stimuli, helping scientists learn more effective ways of treating chronic pain.

 The effort was more than six years in the making, and at times the medical community doubted whether it was possible.
 For the first three years, the team used an entirely wrong approach.
 But dogged persistence paid off and the team declared an eventual victory.

-At first, the team tried to turn embryonic stem cells into the neurons, but that method proved too complex.
+At first, the team tried to turn embryonic cells into the neurons, but that method proved too complex.
 Eventually, after several years, genetics technology advanced and the team’s approach shifted.
 The breakthrough approach involved transforming skin cells from adult humans and mice into the pain-sensitive neurons.

 These neurons will be used to guide future research.